dw2/Sass.mode/README.md

 # Sass.mode

-Panic says that “Coda 2 ships with Sass suppor out-of-box”.
+Panic says that “Coda 2 ships with Sass support out-of-box”.
 Bullshit.
-It ships with SCSS support, fallback of Sass.
+It ships with SCSS support, CSS-like fallback of Sass.
 Originally Sass have indented syntax, like Stylus.
 And this Coda Mode makes possible to white Sass stylesheets with comfort (as we can provide it).

 ### Compatibility